ArdiLim23/BookRecommendation/README.md

 # BookRecommendation
-## Complete process of book recommendation
+## Complete and detail process of book recommendation

 This project included the following processes:
 * Exploratory Data Analysis (EDA)